ryandeussing/jimhopper/_consequences-of-abuse/shame.md

 > There may be deeper, and unrecognized, sources of shame.

 Importantly, I don't want to compare the suffering or shame of male and female victims of sexual abuse or assault in a way that pits them against each other.
 But it can be helpful to understand some of the different forces that contribute to their feelings of shame.
-And every person, whether male or female (or some other gender identity), is a always a unique individual with their own unique experiences of shame.
+And every person, whether male or female (or some other gender identity), is a always a unique individual with his or her own unique experiences of shame.

 ## Extreme Shame and Its Sources